 Carrier investigation estimates are based on 7 Investigators that also perform outreach activities.
-Investigators perform CSA investigations approximately 75% of the time, with a FTE of approximately 5.25.
-LSP will be operating with 2 new investigators during FFY 2019.
+Investigators perform CSA investigations approximately 75% of the time.
+LSP has trained two new investigators (commissioned personnel) who will both have completed field training by FFY2020 and will be able to conduct investigations on a full-time basis.